linl33/bohemia/guides/guide_pipeline.md

 The script is part of the main project and should be deployed with it.

 The script depends upon `Rscript` and so this should be installed if it doesn't already exist on the server by running:

    `sudo bash`

    `apt update && apt install r-base-core`

+### Backups

+- Backups are automated and covered in https://github.com/databrew/bohemia/blob/master/guides/guide_backups.md
+- Backups for creating data dumps and storing on S3 are on the `odk` server.